The future is here: Company chooses Charlotte as first U.S. city for delivery robots - NewsBreak

 The future is here: Company chooses Charlotte as first U.S. city for delivery robots

 CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – Delivery robots will soon be navigating the sidewalks and streets in the City of Charlotte.
-An announcement about the project will happen Friday morning.
+(QUEEN CITY NEWS) – Delivery robots will soon be navigating the sidewalks and streets in the City of Charlotte, according to an announcement.

-The robots are named Geoffrey and can cruise at about 3 MPH.
-A Canadian company named Tiny Mile created Geoffrey to make deliveries in the Toronto area.NORTH CAROLINA: Catch up on everything happening across your state.
+The robots are named Geoffrey and can cruise at about 3 mph.
+A Canadian company named Tiny Mile created Geoffrey to make deliveries in the Toronto area,Today’s beer, tomorrow’s buildings?
+Local project turns plastics into cinder blocks

-Geoffrey will now come south to the Queen City and leaders at Tiny Mile say this is his first time doing business in the United States.
+Geoffrey will now come south to the Queen City and leaders at Tiny Mile said this is his first time doing business in the United States.

-Geoffrey was spotted the first week of March in Plaza Midwood and long 11th street outside of Uptown.
+Geoffrey was spotted the first week of March in Plaza Midwood and along 11th Street outside of Uptown.
 Those sightings were just tests.

 Starting next week businesses can sign up to use Geoffrey as a courier for deliveries.
 Geoffrey can travel anywhere within about a 3.72-mile radius of a business.

-Tiny Mile leaders say it takes about 5 days to get a business online with the robot, meaning the robots could start serving customers in Charlotte in a little less than 2 weeks.
+Tiny Mile leaders said it takes about five days to get a business online with the robot, meaning the robots could start serving customers in Charlotte in a little less than two weeks.

-“He makes delivery super affordable for the merchants and if delivery is affordable for the merchants they can pass that on to the customers,” said Virani.Business making Monopoly games based on Carolina towns
+“He makes delivery super affordable for the merchants and if delivery is affordable for the merchants they can pass that on to the customers,” Virani said.Business making Monopoly games based on Carolina towns

 You won’t see Geoffrey traveling down the interstate to neighboring suburbs.